-16 Dec Giving the Gift of Gold in Asia
+Giving the Gift of Gold and precious metals in Asia

-Gold has been an integral part of people’s lives for millennia.
-This precious metal continues to have a tremendous impact on today’s economy and society as a whole.
+Precious Metals have been an integral part of people’s lives for millennia.
+This Gold continues to have a tremendous impact on today’s economy and society as a whole.
 So deep is this influence on us that gold bullion plays an intrinsic role in customs and traditions around the world.

-In Asia, many celebrations and commemorations are not complete or fully realized unless gold plays its part.
+In Asia, many celebrations and commemorations are not complete or fully realized unless precious metals play its part.
 Gold bullion, coins, and jewelry serve as gifts and offerings for many social events and gatherings.

 Gold, an Illustrious Birthday Gift

 In India, gold is an auspicious gift.
 Often expected as a gift at weddings, birthdays, and even for childbirths, gold is a fundamental part of Indian culture and is presented at most ceremonies.
 Aside from being highly valued, sometimes more than money, many in India consider gold lucky.
 So, it’s no wonder that this precious metal is the highest form of gift in the country.

 Consider that in September 2019, a supporter of Narendra Modi, India’s Prime Minister, offered a 1.25 kg gold crown to the Sankat Mochan Hanuman Temple.
 He bequeathed the gold to commemorate the Prime Minister’s 69th birthday.
 The supporter said that he gave the gold crown because he wanted Modi and the future of their nation to shine like gold.